Have you or someone you know had a stroke?

 A stroke, also known as a cerebrovascular accident, is a disease that affects the arteries leading to and within the brain which can deprive the brain of oxygen by either blood clots or ruptures of an artery.

-There are different types of strokes that can occur.
+Different types of strokes can occur.
 The most common type of stroke is an ischemic stroke which is essentially a blood clot occurring within the arteries, causing a lack of blood supply to the brain cells.
 The second type of stroke is called a hemorrhagic stroke.
 This occurs when the artery walls are too weak to support blood flow and cause a rupture/bleed within the brain.

 What are some common risk factors that could lead to a stroke?